Vancouver Island adds 3 new COVID-19 cases

 The new cases were among 87 cases found across the province over the past 24 hours.

-Health officials have now confirmed 147,271 cases of COVID-19 in B.C. since the pandemic began, including 5,156 cases on Vancouver Island.
+Health officials have now confirmed 147,271 cases of COVID-19 in B.C. since the pandemic began, including 5,156 cases in the island region

 One more person in B.C. has died of the disease, health officials announced Wednesday, bringing the province’s pandemic death toll to 1,744.